nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 User defined shortcuts are managed by `ShortcutSettings`.
 Internally it contains a `shortcutMap` that stores _mappings_ of user defined _shortcut aliases_ to existing valid _command keywords_.
-This class provides functionality for registering new shortcuts, removing previously defined shortcuts, and querying the map to see check if a shortcut has previously been defined.
+This class provides functionality for registering new shortcuts, removing previously defined shortcuts, and querying the map to check if a shortcut has previously been defined.

 These shortcut mappings need to be updated by command execution, as well as used in parsing of user input.
 Thus, the following design decisions have been made:
 1. Shortcut operations are exposed in the `Model` interface as